theupdateframework/pep-maximum-security-model/README.rst

-PyPI is responsible for updating, depending on the project, either the *claimed*, *recently-claimed*, or *unclaimed* metadata as well as associated delegated metadata metadata.
+PyPI is responsible for updating, depending on the project, either the *claimed*, *recently-claimed*, or *unclaimed* metadata as well as associated delegated metadata.
 Every project MUST upload its set of metadata and targets in a single transaction.
 The uploaded set of files is called the "project transaction."
 How PyPI MAY validate files in a project transaction is discussed in a later section.
 The focus of this section is on how PyPI will respond to a project transaction.